Seared Salmon with Avocado Salsa

-Salmon and avocados don’t seem like they ought to go together: They’re both soft, both fatty, and let’s face it, when you think salmon you think Alaska, not Southern California’s avocado country.
+To be sure, salmon and avocado don’t seem like they ought to go together: They’re both soft, both fatty, and let’s face it, when you think salmon you think Alaska, not Southern California’s avocado country.
 But they do co-exist in nature, right here where I live in Sacramento.

 Sacramento is just about as far north as you can grow an avocado; not sure about the specific variety, but I have a couple friends who grow them here.
 As for salmon?
 Well, back in the day the Sacramento River system was home to one of the largest king salmon runs on earth.
-It’s still a big run on good years — and this happens to be one of those years.
-I’ve been catching a lot of salmon lately…
+It’s still a big run on good years, and the last few have been good.

-I got the inspiration to make this dish from my friend Gaby Dalkin’s book Absolutely Avocados, which is, as you might expect, an avocado cookbook.
-Gaby has her own version of salmon and avocado salsa in her book; hers has lots of bell peppers in it.
+I got the inspiration to make salmon with avocado salsa from Gaby Dalkin’s book Absolutely Avocados, which is, as you might expect, an avocado cookbook.
+Gaby has her own version of this recipe in her book; hers has lots of bell peppers in it.

 Salmon with Avocado Salsa